SkullElf/ABI2API/README.md

 ## Configuration abi.json
 ABIs are a collection of metatada about the contract.

-Replace the contents of the abi.json file with the ABI of your smart contract.
+Replace the path of the abi.json file with the ABI of your smart contract.

 ## Usage